Frequently Asked Questions

 Inspired by endless single-track, steeped in ambition, Team Epic is paramount in helping Evergreen achieve our common goals.
 Our Team Epic supporters donate $500 or greater each year to help Evergreen develop and maintain trails throughout Washington state.
 Join Team Epic today to be a part of securing a future for trails in Washington and you will receive an exclusive gift as well as access to limited trail preview events throughout the year.

-Cancellation refunds are based on the number of days notice given prior to the event:
+Cancellation refunds are based on the number of days’ notice given prior to the event.
+No refunds are available 180 days after purchase and a credit will be issued instead.

-- 72+ hours prior to start of class: Credit toward alternate Evergreen class or education event in the same calendar year.
+- 3-14 days prior to start of class: Credit toward alternate Evergreen class in the same calendar year OR a refund, less a $35 cancellation fee.

 - Fewer than 72 hours prior to start of class: No credit or refund.